cnpem/sophys-common/docs/source/architecture.rst

 Package organization
 ====================

 This document explains how the bluesky / ophyd packages are to be organized for beamline usage at LNLS.
-The proposed structure is intended to make things as simple to use and maintains as possible, while providing enough flexibility for the experiments needs.
+The proposed structure is intended to make things as simple to use and maintain as possible, while providing enough flexibility for the experiments needs.

 Below is a high-level schematic showing how the ``sophys-...`` packages are structured: